Infernosniper/Course-Scheduler/README.md

 * users can have many courses (via reference)
 * courses can have multiple time blocks (by embedding)
-* courses can have multiple proessors (by reference)
+* courses can have multiple proessors (by embedding)

 An Example User: